Projects & Sites

 Leadership: Gary Patti & Ting Wang (Washington University St. Louis)

 We propose to establish the Washington University Omics Production Center (WU-omics PC) as part of the Multi-Omics for Health and Disease Consortium.
 The WU-omics PC will profile human genes, proteins, and metabolites by using six different omics profiling technologies.
-The integration of these omics datasets and others will improve our understanding of human health and potentially lead to new strategies for the early detection, prevention, and treatment of disease in ancestrally diverse populations.
+The integration of these omics datasets and others will improve our understanding of human health and potentially lead to new strategies for the early detection, prevention, and treatment of disease.

 Data Analysis and Coordination Center (DACC)